Mushroom Records: History

 Mushroom Records was an Australian record label formed by Michael Gudinski and Ray Evans in Melbourne in 1972.
-After its sale in 1998 along with Mushroom Distribution Services, they merged into Festival Mushroom Records.
-From 2005 to 2009, it was operated by Warner Bros.
-Records.
-Gudinski subsequently expanded a pre-existing label, Liberation Music, to release material by former Mushroom artists.

 Its inaugural release was an ambitious triple live album of the 1973 Sunbury Pop Festival, and over the first few years of its existence Mushroom signed a number of important Australian acts including Madder Lake, Ayers Rock, and MacKenzie Theory.
 In December 1974, Gudinski flew to the US to promote his recording artists, with Ayers Rock securing a recording contract, and an advance from A&M Records.
 Ayers Rock were the first Mushroom artist to sign an international recording contract.
 Mushroom struggled to survive for its first two years and reportedly came close to folding on several occasions.
-However, the label was dramatically pushed to the forefront of the Australian music scene in early 1975 following the massive success of Skyhooks, whose debut album, Living in the 70's, became the biggest-selling Australian LP ever released up to that time.
+However, the label was dramatically pushed to the forefront of the Australian music scene in early 1975 following the massive success of Skyhooks, whose debut album, Living in the 70's, became the biggest-selling Australian LP at that time.

 Around the same time, Gudinski was convinced to sign expatriate New Zealand band Split Enz, who had recently relocated to Australia.
 Although they had only moderate success for the first few years, Split Enz scored huge success in 1980 with the release of their album True Colours and the hit single "I Got You", which marked the emergence of Neil Finn.

-In 1978, Gudinski started Suicide Records, an alternative Mushroom label, to release Punk music.
-Its first release was "These Boots Are Made For Walking" (cover version), by The Boys Next Door.
+In 1978, Gudinski started Suicide, a subsidiary label to Mushroom, to release punk music.
+Unlike Mushroom, Suicide was distributed by RCA.
+Its first release was a cover version of "These Boots Are Made For Walking" by The Boys Next Door.

-In 1981, Gudinski started White Label Records, an alternative Mushroom label, to release innovative music, with signings such as Hunters & Collectors, Machinations, Painters and Dockers, Kids in the Kitchen and The Stems.
+In 1981, Gudinski started another subsidiary, White Label Records, to release what might now be called post-punk music, with signings such as Hunters & Collectors, Machinations, Painters and Dockers, Kids in the Kitchen and The Stems.

 In the 1990s, remixer Gavin Campbell's Razor Records became a subsidiary of Mushroom.